Soft Tissue Injury: Shoulder

 All photos with kind permission of ©Physiotec™

-You should try to practice each exercise 10 times, 3 – 4 times every day.
+You should practice each exercise 10 times, 3 – 4 times every day.
 You may experience more discomfort when you start the exercises.
 However, this is normal and does not mean you should stop.
 If your symptoms remain worse for more than two hours after the exercises then you should decrease the number of each exercise that you do and build up again slowly.

 Repetitive shoulder movements and lifting objects heavier than a teacup should be avoided to begin with.
 However, as your movement improves and pain reduces, little by little you can increase the amount of weight that you are able to lift but this should be done sensibly.
 Progressing from lifting a tea cup to a heavy shopping bag for example would not be advisable as is likely to result in overloading of the soft tissue and consequently re-injury.